SueHeir/Rust_DEM/readme.txt

 DEM Code in Rust

-Hertz contact model for single spheres, no friction
+Hertz contact model for multi-spheres, no friction

 Boundary conditions are period in x and z, and a Lees-Edwards boundary condition in y